tinted-theming/home/README.md

 ### Template

-A template defines how theme file(s) should be generated for a specific program.
+A template defines how a scheme should be transformed to support a specific program.

-It is typically installed directly by end user to use different base16 themes.
+Templates often include ready-to-use pre-built versions of every scheme.
+These are typically installed directly by end users to use base16 schemes in different applications.

-A template repository typically defines a template file, then uses a builder to generate program specific theme files with the template file.
+A template repository typically defines a template file, then uses a builder to generate program specific files using the template file.

 A template file will be used by builder to generate them.
 The file specification is in [Template section in File Guidelines](/file.md#template-config-files)